ultravideo/uvgRTP/README.md

 ## Building and linking

-See [BUILDING.md](BUILDING.md) for instructions on how to build and use kvzRTP
+See [BUILDING.md](BUILDING.md) for instructions on how to build and use uvgRTP

 ## Examples

-See [examples](examples/) directory for different kvzRTP examples
+See [examples](examples/) directory for different uvgRTP examples